coswang1120/keras_resnet/README.md

 # keras_resnet

-I have an implementation of the 18 layer model
-[Deep Residual Learning for Image Recognition](http://arxiv.org/abs/1512.03385).
-I use *Keras* with a graph model which facilitates the identity connections at the heart of their paper.
+Here lies an implementation of the 18-layer model from [Deep Residual Learning for Image Recognition](http://arxiv.org/abs/1512.03385).
+I used *Keras* with a graph model which facilitates the identity connections at the heart of ResNets.

 This is the skeleton of another project I'm working on...so there's nothing to run just yet.